 When you go shopping at the mall or visit a friend, you do not expect to suffer catastrophic injuries.
 However, if a property has poor lighting, people visiting the property may be as good as blind.
 In the dark, they may miss broken parking bumpers, wires, potholes, or other obstructions that increase the risk of injuries.
-At Travis G. Black & Associates, our California premises liability attorneys are available to represent people who have been injured due to poor lighting.
+At Travis G. Black, Inc., our California premises liability attorneys are available to represent people who have been injured due to poor lighting.

 Poor Lighting Causes Serious Risks